Adrien4193/windshape/misc/README.md

 VRPN C++ client that can re-stream the data in TCP.
 Same installation as NatNet but without the .dll file.

+## Parameters

+QGroundControl parameters used for this project (perso.params) and originally set by manufacturer (intel_default.params).
+CAUTION: The default are for a 3S LiPo battery.

 ## Server

 WindShape fans array Python code that runs on the wind tunnel server (runs main.py).